 5. If Everyone Knows a Good Tip then the Odds Get Crushed.

-Therefore the speed of the information is imperative — the tipped punter may be too late to the party, where the value has long gone.
-With this in mind, Tipsters with fast, dynamic information sources gathered in real time throughout the raceday are likely to be more responsive and effective than those that pick selections at the start of the day.
+Therefore the speed of the information from your Tipster, and your execution, is imperative.
+If you’re too late to the party, then the value will be gone.
+Therefore Tipsters with fast, dynamic information sources gathered in real time throughout the day are likely to be more responsive and effective than those who pick selections at the start of the day.